After completing this tutorial, you will be able to:

 - Lines: Lines are composed of many (at least 2) vertices, or points, that are connected.
 For instance, a road or a stream may be represented by a line.
 This line is composed of a series of segments, each “bend” in the road or stream represents a vertex that has defined

 - Polygons: A polygon consists of 3 or more vertices that are connected and “closed”.
 Thus the outlines of plot boundaries, lakes, oceans, and states or countries are often represented by polygons.
-Occasionally, a polygon can have a hole in the middle of it (like a doughnut), this is something to be aware of but not an issue we will deal with in this tutorial.
+Occasionally, a polygon can have a hole in the middle of it (like a doughnut), this is something to be aware of but not an issue you will deal with in this tutorial.

 Data Tip: Sometimes boundary layers such as states and countries, are stored as lines rather than polygons.
 However, these boundaries, when represented as a line, will not create a closed object with a defined “area” that can be “filled”.